Vacaville facility marks new era in treating offenders

 Terminal Island started as a federal prison before becoming a Navy facility.
 When the state began housing inmates there in 1950, it marked a return to the facility’s roots.

 “The fortress-like reinforced-concrete structures … were erected in 1938 as a federal prison,” reported the News-Pilot newspaper on April 5, 1951.
 “Al Capone … was confined there for a time.
-The U.S. Navy took over the buildings in 1942 … and still owns the facility.”
+The U.S. Navy took over the buildings in 1942.”

 “The state plans to use the facility (at Terminal Island) until it builds a new general hospital on a 900-acre site near Vacaville,” the newspaper reported.

-On June 30, 1950, San Quentin State Prison transferred 65 inmates to Terminal Island to prepare.
+On June 30, 1950, San Quentin State Prison transferred 65 inmates to Terminal Island.
+Their job was to help prepare the facility for the state.

 “The transformation of the Long Beach Naval Disciplinary Barracks on Terminal Island took only 24 hours to complete,” according to a CMF history document prepared by Office Technician Alice Trevino in 2005.